metahleon/linuxst/README.md

-# LinuxST - Simple Speech-to-Text for Linux
+# LinuxST - Fast Speech-to-Text for Linux

-A lightweight, working speech-to-text tool for Linux that records audio, transcribes it using OpenAI's Whisper, and automatically pastes the text at your cursor position.
+A lightweight, blazing-fast speech-to-text tool for Linux that records audio, transcribes it using Whisper.cpp, and automatically pastes the text at your cursor position.

 ## Features

 - **Simple Toggle**: Start/stop recording with a single keybind (Super+R by default)
-- **Automatic Transcription**: Uses OpenAI's Whisper model for accurate speech recognition
+- **Ultra-Fast Transcription**: Uses Whisper.cpp for ~0.3 second transcription (10x faster than original Whisper)
-- **Auto-Paste**: Automatically types the transcribed text at your cursor position
+- **Auto-Paste**: Automatically types the transcribed text at your cursor position (X11) or copies to clipboard (Wayland)
-- **Minimal Notifications**: Clean, simple feedback ("Recording", "Transcribing", "Pasted")
+- **Minimal Notifications**: Clean, simple feedback ("Recording", "Transcribing", "Ready to paste")
-- **Works on Wayland and X11**: Uses xdotool for typing text (works through XWayland on Wayland systems)
+- **Works on Wayland and X11**: Auto-paste on X11, clipboard copy on Wayland (no security popups)

 ## Requirements